 The take-up of shared parental leave so far appears to be low, so the costs of equalising benefits may not be as great as employers may fear.

-If employers already offer contractual maternity packages to female employees they will be in breach of contract if they try to reduce these to the statutory minimum for existing employees.
-Therefore it is clear that employers who operate enhanced maternity packages face a dilemma about what to offer male employees.
-The benefits and risks of providing male employees with equivalent paternity benefits are summarised under separate headings below.
+If employers already offer contractual maternity packages to female employees, they will be in breach of contract if they try to reduce these to the statutory minimum for existing employees.

-Government guidance states that an occupational maternity or paternity scheme may continue and does not have to be extended to SPL.
-It clearly intends that employers who offer enhanced maternity pay do not have to offer enhanced pay to men on SPL.
+Government guidance states that an occupational maternity or paternity pay scheme may continue and does not have to be extended to SPL - but this is has been challenged in tribunal cases.

 Employers offering enhanced maternity pay benefits face a significant risk of sex discrimination claims under the Equality Act 2010 or EU legislation if they do not offer equal benefits to male employees.
 The legal arguments are complex because the law builds in some protection for the different treatment of women.